ArshavineRoy/super-metro-bms/README.md

 ## Introduction

 The Super Metro Bus Management System is a Command-Line Interface (CLI) application built using Python.
-It is designed to manage and track matatus (minibuses) operated by a Super Metro, a Matatu Sacco in Kenya.
+It is designed to manage and track matatus (minibuses) operated by Super Metro, a Matatu Sacco in Kenya.
 This tool empowers users to effortlessly handle various aspects of Matatu Sacco management, including member and fleet information, routes, and financial analysis, providing a comprehensive solution for Sacco owners.

 ---